Gmail deliverability issues

 Unfortunately, you will not get 100% deliverability with your list.
 But anything above 80% is generally considered good for your business.

-So just keep following these best practices of having an opted-in list, giving easy unsubscribe options, not using attachments, and taking a critical look at your content.
-I am sure your deliverability will not just improve but remain stable.
+So just keep following these best practices: have an opt-in list, give easy unsubscribe options, avoid attachments, and take a critical look at your content.
+Your deliverability will not just improve but remain stable.

-If the technicalities overwhelm you a little bit you can just opt for an email marketing software that will take care of all that hassle and ensure you get the best of email deliverability from their end.
+If the technicalities overwhelm you a little, you can opt for email marketing software that handles all that hassle and ensures you get the best deliverability results.

-I would suggest you checkout SendX, which offers a high deliverability rate & that’s the reason its customer base has grown to 3000+ companies, all over the globe.
+I would suggest you check out SendX, which offers a high deliverability rate—and that’s why its customer base has grown to 3000+ companies worldwide.
 You can get access to all features without paying a dime by opting for a 14-day free trial.
 No credit card required.

-Now you can bookmark this page and refer back again when you are crafting your next campaign.
+Now you can bookmark this page and refer back again when crafting your next campaign.

 FAQs